AGLoCo13/hashing-java-project/README.md

-# CHRISTINA SOTIRIOU (it21780) HashLinearDictionary
+# Georgioy Antonios (it21615) HashLinearDictionary

 Java Program to implement Hashing Table with Open Addressing (Linear Probing) & Universal Hashing using the Matrix Method